salamander2/RaspberryPi/README.md

 #### Setup WiFi

-* In the past, the wifi was setup by changing /etc/network/interfaces.
+* _In the past, the wifi was setup by changing /etc/network/interfaces.
+If you need the old commands, look at the other branch of this repository._
 * The new method of setting up wifi involves the following:
 * Open the wpa-supplicant configuration file in nano: `sudo nano /etc/wpa_supplicant/wpa_supplicant.conf`
 * Go to the bottom of the file and add the following: